 Workers’ Compensation Insurance coverage is a form of strict liability.

+Before you file a claim, it is important to cover what costs are covered by workers’ compensation.
 Whether the employer or worker is responsible or partly responsible for the accidental job-related injury or illness, the employer’s insurance policy must bear the cost of:

 - Some states allow funeral expenses, as well as death benefits.
 Medical treatment